 Another of Seattle’s famous landmark is the Great Wheel, a giant Ferris wheel located at Pier 57.
 It opened to the public in 2012 and what makes it unique is that it’s actually built over water.
 There are 41 fully enclosed climate controlled gondolas each able to carry eight passengers at once.
 Each ride takes around 20 minutes.

 Next, take a stroll across to the nearby Sculpture Park, an outdoor sculpture museum with some awe-inspiring pieces of sculpture works.
 Simply take a walk around the park, or relax on the many benches around the park and enjoy the view.

 The Chihuly Garden and Glass exhibit showcase glass art by the famous Dale Chihuly.
 Located in the Seattle Center Park, arts and entertainment center, it comprises three main areas.
 The Garden, The Glasshouse, and the Interior Exhibits.
 You can expect to spend about 30-45 minutes here.

 The Space Needle is Seattle’s most iconic landmark and next door to the Chihuly Garden and Glass exhibit.
 At 606ft you get 360° panoramic views of the city.
 Timed reservations are currently needed in order to visit.
 Originally constructed for the 1962 World Fair, the Space Needle was built to withstand wind velocity of 200 miles per hour and has also withstood numerous tremors.
 You can enjoy a meal a the SkyCity Restaurant but you’re also going to need a separate reservation.

-There are many awesome restaurants to choose from in Seattle.
+There are many awesome restaurants to choose from and lots to eat in Seattle.
 We decided on Thai food and found a great restaurant, Mantra, conveniently located near the Space Needle.
 The food was delicious and the price was very reasonable too.

 So the next time you think you don’t have much time, consider this itinerary and enjoy your day or 6hrs in Seattle.